MervanKanat/MervanKanat.github.io/_posts/datascience/featureengineering/2024-01-02-onelineparttwo.md

 ### 1. Create a DataFrame Copy
 - **Python Code:** `df_copy = df.copy()`
-- **Description:** Creates a copy of the DataFrame to preserve the original data.
+- **Description:** Creates a copy of the DataFrame to preserve the original data..

 ### 2. Unique Values
 - **Python Code:** `print(df['column'].unique())`